plone/plone.gallery/README.rst

 The large size is used for the zoom and mini for the preview grid view.
 Changing the other too just make sense if you change something.

-After you have the correct sizes, you can just change the view on every Folder or Collection in Plone to "Photo gallerie".
+After you have the correct sizes, you can just change the view on every Folder or Collection in Plone to "Photo gallery".

 TODO